 8.1.
 An international Congress shall be convened by the General Assembly not less than once in five years.

 9.1.
-The Executive Committee is responsible for budget and accounts and reports to the General Assembly.
+The Board is responsible for budget and accounts and reports to the General Assembly.
 All members must pay annual dues.

 9.2.
 The Endowment Fund shall contribute to the long-term financing of the organization.
 The capital shall only be used in dire need.